What Exactly is a Smart Meter?

 The first benefit is that the ESB will be able to read your meter without needing to visit your house.
 This will eliminate estimated billing and cut down on meter-reading costs.
 Eventually, these savings will be passed on to you, the consumer.

 As well as measuring how much electricity you consume, smart meters will also let you measure how much electricity you are producing.
-According to Ireland’s Climate Action Plan, this will allow those of us with solar PV systems to get paid for surplus electricity by 2021.
-Read more about selling your surplus power.
+According to Ireland’s Climate Action Plan, this will allow those of us with solar PV systems to get paid for surplus electricity by then end 2021.
+Read more about selling your surplus power here.

 When Will I Get my Smart Meter?

-The ESB has already started installing smart meters in Irish homes, and the plan is that everybody will have one by 2025.
-However, you have the option to contact the ESB and request to get your smart meter sooner.
+The ESB has already started installing smart meters in Irish homes, and the plan is that everybody will have one by the end of 2024.
+Customers with solar PV can request priority installation as follows:

 What’s the Catch?

 Smart meters are great news if you have solar panels.
 There are two main reasons for this.
 Firstly, the time-of-use billing that smart meters allow for is the perfect match for solar panels.
 This is because you can get cheap discounted rates during the night and free electricity from your very own panels during the day.
-Secondly, smart meters can measure the electricity that you export, as well as the electricity that you use.
+Secondly, smart meters can measure the electricity that you export to the grid.
 This will allow you to sell your surplus solar energy to the grid from 2021 onwards.
+If you want to be smart meter-read, consider going solar soon to take advantage of the SEAI grant while you still can.